ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 Standalone containers are useful since they can be deployed anywhere: your laptop using a container runtime like Docker; a Kubernetes or OpenShift cluster; or, a cloud container service like IBM Code Engine or AWS Fargate.
 In this tutorial, you will run the container on your local machine using Docker.

-For this tutorial, you will use Watson NLP stock models for Sentiment Analysis and Emotion Classification.
+The tutorial uses Watson NLP stock models for Sentiment Analysis and Emotion Classification, but this can easily be adapted to serving other stock Watson NLP models.

 ### Architecture diagram